Skip to main content

 The Fed prefers PCE because it captures substitution effects (consumers switching to cheaper alternatives), covers a broader range of expenditures, and uses more comprehensive data.
 PCE also tends to be less volatile.
 CPI uses a fixed basket that can overstate inflation when consumers respond to price changes by changing their purchasing patterns.

-Data sourced from Bureau of Economic Analysis (Series: PCEPI).
+Source & citation: Data sourced from Bureau of Economic Analysis (series PCEPI); archived and accessible via the U.S. Bureau of Economic Analysis.
+Suggested citation: “ExecBolt, ‘PCE Price Index (Year-over-Year),’ execbolt.com, 2026.”
 Last updated 2026-03-28.
-ExecPulse provides data and context for informational purposes only — not financial advice.
-Always verify with primary sources before making business decisions.
+ExecBolt provides this data and editorial context for informational purposes only — not financial, investment, or tax advice.
+Always verify with primary sources before making business or financial decisions.